-Best for: People looking for simple and Open Source Pomodoro timer app
+Best for: People looking for a simple and minimal Pomodoro timer app

 Yet Another Pomodoro App which is a very brilliant implementation of the Pomodoro Technique.
 In many ways, it’s quite similar to Focus 10; simple.
 A timer that counts down 25 minutes and keeps track of the number of Pomodoro sessions sits on the top right corner.
 It draws over other apps so that it is always on the top of the screen.